r8c-m1x0a/docker-devenv/README.md

 ### Removed some files from the library.

-Since some functions are not appropriate for R8C M1xAN, removed some files.
+Since some functions cause internal compiler error.
+As they are not appropriate for R8C M1xAN, removed some files.
 For example:

-* Complex type.
 * File access.
-* Copy on Write strings.
+* Floating numbers.
+* Some printf/scanf functions.
 * ...